List of BioShock characters: J.S. Steinman

 Dr. J.S.
 Steinman is Jewish American and one of Rapture's most accomplished plastic surgeons, establishing a lucrative practice based on his insistence that everyone in Rapture should be beautiful.
 After ADAM was introduced, Steinman started to become bored as ADAM provided almost no boundaries but he was restricted to the requests of the customers, who he came to regard as boring and bland.
 When overuse of ADAM started to take a toll on his mind, he started to mutilate his patients and, becoming insane, began having hallucinations of Aphrodite, the Greek goddess of beauty.
 He is eventually killed by Jack.
 He is voiced by Peter Francis James.

-Splicers

-Splicers serve as the primary enemies within the first two BioShock games.
-They are human inhabitants of Rapture who, through the excessive use of ADAM, have been permanently endowed with various superpowers, but who also became ludicrously and irreversibly insane with disfigured bodies.
-Unlike the protagonists of the first two BioShock games, who can mix and match the powers given to them by the use of plasmids with near-limitless variety, Splicers fall into a set of different categories that give each Splicer type a consistent but limited set of abilities and powers (Spiders, Houdinis, Leadheads, Brutes, etc.).

 BioShock 2

 Subject Delta

-Subject Delta is the protagonist of BioShock 2.
+Subject Delta is the silent protagonist of BioShock 2.
 Originally known as "Johnny Topside", he discovered Rapture and was arrested for illegally making contact with its inhabitants.
 After being sent to prison, Delta became the first successful Big Daddy subject bonded to a Little Sister, Eleanor Lamb.
 This bond was capable of killing Delta if it were to be broken, which is what happened on New Year's Eve 1958 when Dr. Sofia Lamb forced (via plasmid) Delta to commit suicide with the use of a pistol, reclaiming her daughter.
 Ten years later, in 1968, Delta is revived by the now adolescent Eleanor Lamb with the use of a vita-chamber reprogrammed to his DNA.
 Delta is required to find Eleanor, thus repairing the bond between the two.
 He is part of the Alpha series of Big Daddies.